HimanshuMahajan7/Spring/Spring Boot/README.md

 #### Soft Delete and Hard Delete
 * **Hard Delete**
     * Means deleting the record from DB permanently using **delete** query.
-    * Once we perform Hard Delete we can not get back the data from the DB.
+    * Once we perform Hard Delete, we cannot get back the data from the DB.
 * **Soft Delete**
     * Means updating the record as IN-ACTIVE.
     * Soft Deleted records will be present/available in DB so we can access whenever we want.